mdheisser/Three-React-Template/README.md

 # Three React Template

-A template for webGL projects using Three.js and React.

 Provides a code structure with some basic recipes + embed some tools to make WebGL apps development easier.

-I use it as a fundation of my other projects.
+I use it as a fundation for my other projects.

 It is intentionnaly kept small for now and is mostly a WIP.
 It is more some guidelines and best pratices in webgl development than a finished library.